Quantum optical levitation of a mirror: Stability

-\emph{Stability}---Being blue detuned does not ensure that the linearised equations are stable oscillations around the steady state.
+Being blue detuned does not ensure that the linearised equations are stable oscillations around the steady state.
 Therefore, we impose the condition that the real parts of the eigenvalues of $A$ are less than or equal to zero.
 This prevents the linearised solutions from exponential growth in time.
 With this criteria, we find, in agreement with our previous discussion, that the red detuned solution is always unstable while for sufficient damping in $\kappa$ and $\Gamma$ we can find a stable blue detuned solution (see \cref{stability}).
 We also note that we must have damping in both $\kappa$ and $\Gamma$ for a stable solution to exist.
 While we can control $\kappa$ by adjusting the reflectivity, we do not have a similarly straightforward method for tuning the mirror radiative damping.
 In principle radiative damping could be controlled by the physical properties of the mirror or by introducing a second cavity above the floating mirror to enhance radiation at particular frequencies.
-For stability reasons, unless otherwise stated, we now only consider the blue detuned solution and we will set $\kappa = \SI{1.35e7}{\radian\per\second}$ and $\Gamma=\SI{1e4}{\radian\per\second}$.
+We will discuss this later in the paper.
+To ensure stability, unless otherwise stated, we now only consider the blue detuned solution and we will set $\kappa = \SI{1.35e7}{\radian\per\second}$ and $\Gamma=\SI{1e4}{\radian\per\second}$.

+Interestingly for this set of parameters, the mechanical frequency $\Omega_M\sim O\left(10\right)$ is significantly less than all other fluctuation dynamics ($g_c,\left|\Delta\right|\gtrsim 10^{6}$) although, as we show later, the driven mechanical frequency is much higher as seen by the resonant frequency at which entanglement and squeezing occurs.